Archives

 What is the plan?

-What’s the plan for the next version/generation of SPAM?
+What's the plan for the next version/generation of SPAM?
 We will continue to improve our model as more and more remote sensing data are available.
-On one hand, we would improve SPAM 2000 results by incoorperating comments/feedbacks from users, or newly collected data.
-On the other hand, we are preparing for SPAM 2005 – global [...]
+On one hand, we would improve SPAM 2000 results by incorporating comments/feedbacks from users, or...

 About the name